justv316/Target_Detection/README.md

 ## Closing Thoughts

-* If you require support with this, you can find me in the Oblivion Remastered Modding Community Discord or the /r/OblivionMods Discord as Fox/TheFoxOfKvatch.
+* If you require support with this, want to collaborate or to raise feedback you can find me in the Oblivion Remastered Modding Community Discord or the /r/OblivionMods Discord as Fox/TheFoxOfKvatch.
 You can also send me a message on Nexus and I will eventually respond to it.
 I prefer to not be added in Discord until after we chat.
+* Please submit bug reports as needed.